AAguilarC1/AAguilarC1/README.md

 # Work!!
 - I'm currently working on mostly my PhD project
-- Trying to learn WASM and Rust on my free time (I still don't understand Rust AT AL!)
+- Trying to learn WASM and Rust on my free time (I still don't understand Rust AT ALL!)